OpenMS/autowrap/README.md

 annotated using special formatted comments.

 The main work which remains is writing the `.pxd` files.
-This is comparable to the declaration you have to provide if you use [SIP](http://www.riverbankcomputing.com/software/sip) or [SWIG](http://swig.org).
+This is comparable to the declarations you have to provide if you use [SIP](http://www.riverbankcomputing.com/software/sip) or [SWIG](http://swig.org).